aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 ---
 ### BatchSize
 Number of output messages to combine in a single SendMessageBatch API call.
-The data will be written to the SQS queue before reaching the specified batch size if the maximum payload size (256 KB) would be exceeded.
+The data will be written to the SQS queue before reaching the specified batch size if the maximum payload size (1 MB) is exceeded.

 **Type**: Integer